Parents always want what is best for their children. For me, this was discovering what exactly was preventing my son from performing at his best.

 The school respected and received its students as unique, gifted, talented and exceptional students rather than problematic ones.
 From the students to the teachers, the staff to the principal, everyone was tolerant and understanding almost like they were trying to heal each others’ past scars and wounds.
 That was the moment of a sad realization for me as I understood how much my son had endured since the first day of Kindergarten from the teachers and educators, who were ill equipped and incapable of dealing with students like my son, and from “friends” who mocked, teased and ridiculed him.
 His reasons for not liking school and not wanting to go to school since Kindergarten became very obvious to me.

 Even though we were very fortunate to come upon Assets School, the struggle we went through to get my son to this point was very painful and it disrupted the peace in my family for a long time.
 If anyone is going through a similar experience, rest assured that I, along with all of the other parents of students from Assets, understand what you are going through.
 Our children are not disabled; they just learn differently.
 They need a little more attention and structure than what the DOE can provide.
 We are entrusted with their education as well as their personal growth.
 It is our responsibility to help them find the right learning environment to the best of our abilities.
+And I know that with the right tools, our kids can do anything they set their minds to with dreams and hopes for the future.

 Let us rewrite the famous saying: “Great minds DO NOT think OR LEARN alike” as we say it at Assets School.
 Dyslexia is not a sickness or a disease.
 It is a specific trait that our children carry along with Albert Einstein and many more famous dyslexic people who achieved great things in this world.